dwave-examples/tour-planning/README.md

 * **Graph:** displays the configured problem and any found solutions in three ways:

-  - **Space:** displays relative leg lengths, steepness as a color heatmap, and toll booths as icons above the tour.
+  - **Space:** displays relative leg lengths, steepness as a color heatmap, and toll booths as icons above the colored bar representing the tour.
 Modes of locomotion for the best solution found are displayed as icons below it.
   - **Time:** displays relative leg duration and, for the best found solution, the cost per leg as a color heatmap.
   - **Feasibility:** displays feasible and non-feasible solutions in a